husarion/rosbot-docker/demo/README.md

 > sudo sudo apt-get update && sudo apt-get install -y unison inotify-tools
 > ```

-In the `demo/` folder there is a script for auto-syncing this repo with ROSbot (you do not need to manually change the same repo on ROSbot and on laptop)
+In the `demo/` folder, there is a script for auto-syncing this repo with ROSbot (you do not need to manually change the same repo on ROSbot and on the laptop)

 If IP address of your robot is `10.5.10.64`, run: